rvaidyaa/workout-selector-fullstack-capstone/readme.md

 * User passwords are encrypted using "https://github.com/dcodeIO/bcrypt.js"

 ## API Documentation
+Available workouts (id exercises and url)

+Available exercises

+chosen workout takes the ID of the available workout

+chosen exercises
 API endpoints for the back end include:
 * POST to '/users/create' for creating a new user
 * POST to '/signin' to sign in an existing user